Key Takeaways:

 - The Tesla Model 3 was the most frequently crashed autonomous vehicle, with 266 incidents, followed by the Ford F-150 (266), Toyota Corolla (188), and Tesla Model Y (188).

-In this analysis, we break down crash data involving vehicles with driver assistance systems between March 2023 and December 2024, categorizing incidents by automation level, identifying the Texas cities and counties with the highest crash counts, and highlighting the makes and models most frequently involved.
-It’s important to note that these statistics do not imply these vehicles are inherently more likely to crash or cause harm.
-The data does not explicitly indicate whether the system or the driver was at fault, but it does provide critical insights into the evolving relationship between humans and automation on the road.
+This analysis examines crash data involving vehicles with driver assistance systems between March 2023 and December 2024.
+Incidents are categorized by automation level, and the Texas cities and counties with the highest crash counts are identified, along with the makes and models most frequently involved.
+Reporting on these systems began in March 2023 through the standard CR-3 crash report.
+Because law enforcement records this information at the scene, misclassifications or inconsistencies in how automation levels are recorded are possible.
+Moreover, these statistics should not be interpreted to suggest that vehicles with driver assistance systems are inherently more likely to crash or cause harm.
+The data does not explicitly determine whether the driver or the system was at fault, but they offer insight into the evolving relationship between humans and automation on the road.

-By exploring these topics, we aim to better understand the current state of autonomous vehicle technology in Texas and its implications for driver behavior, road safety, and the future of transportation.
+By examining these trends, this study aims to provide a clearer understanding of the current state of autonomous vehicle technology in Texas and its implications for drivers, road safety, and transportation.

 Defining Vehicle Automation Levels